zhenxiao-yu/UI-Studio/README.md

 ## Introduction

-UI Studio is a sleek, minimalist web-based application optimized for PC use and available at no cost.
-It is designed to replicate a collaborative user interface design environment, integrating essential features of professional design tools, including **live collaboration, real-time cursor tracking, integrated chat, commenting, and dynamic drawing capabilities**.
-Built with advanced technologies such as **Next.js, TypeScript, and Fabric.js**, UI Studio offers a powerful platform for delving into the complexities of real-time web applications and collaborative design workflows.
-Its streamlined interface ensures a fluid, interactive experience, empowering teams to work together efficiently and creatively within a virtual workspace.
+UI Studio is a streamlined, minimalist web-based application tailored for PC users and offered completely free of charge.
+Designed to emulate a professional collaborative user interface design environment, UI Studio integrates essential features such as live collaboration, real-time cursor tracking, integrated chat, commenting, and dynamic drawing capabilities.
+Leveraging cutting-edge technologies like Next.js, TypeScript, and Fabric.js, the application provides a robust platform for exploring and mastering real-time web applications and collaborative design processes.
+With its intuitive, user-friendly interface, UI Studio ensures a seamless and interactive experience, enabling teams to collaborate effectively and creatively in a virtual workspace.
+Discover how UI Studio can enhance your design workflow and facilitate efficient team collaboration.

 ## Tech Stack